zenginzngn/AMD-Hardware-Logs-Visualizer/README.md

 ## 🛠️ Installation and Usage

 1. Clone the repository to your computer:
-2. Copy the log file recorded by AMD Software (C:\Users\"YOUR USERNAME"\AppData\Local\AMD\CN) to the repository folder and rename the file to “log.csv”.
+2. Copy the log file recorded by AMD Software (C:\Users\YOUR USERNAME\AppData\Local\AMD\CN) to the repository folder and rename the file to “log.csv”.
 3. Run the plot.py Python script.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------